The policies below include:

 We will take all reasonable steps, to achieve the best execution of client orders, subject to different factors which are dependent on the financial instrument and the type of market on which the order is executed.

-Our Clients are classified as either Retail, Professional or Eligible Counterparty, but regardless of classification we will treat all clients the same for the purposes of achieving best execution, or getting the best possible result for you when carrying out trades.
+Our Clients are classified as retail clients unless they opt-up to either Professional or Eligible Counterparty status, but regardless of classification we will treat all clients the same for the purposes of achieving best execution, or getting the best possible result for you when carrying out trades.
 We always aim to achieve best execution on a consistent basis as outlined in this Order Execution Policy.

 When dealing for you we will consider the following:-